JaniKibichi/ussd-app-with-registration/README.md

 code provided on this [repository]() to create a USSD that allows users to get registered and then access a menu of services.

 ##Prerequisites
-- First, create a config.php file in your root directory and fill in your Africa's Talking API credentials asd below.
+- First, create a config.php file in your root directory and fill in your Africa's Talking API credentials as below.

 ```PHP
 <?php